Hernandez's brain was extensively damaged by CTE

-Former New England Patriots tight end Aaron Hernandez, who hanged himself last April in a prison cell, had a damaging brain disease linked with repeated concussions, doctors said Thursday.
+Aaron Hernandez, the former NFL star convicted of murder who hanged himself in his prison cell in April, had a damaging brain disease linked with repeated concussions, doctors said Thursday.

-The examination by Dr. Ann McKee of Boston University School of Medicine showed Hernandez had chronic traumatic encephalopathy or CTE, which can cause loss of memory, impaired judgment and, sometimes, violent behavior.
+An examination by Dr. Ann McKee of the Boston University School of Medicine showed that Hernandez had chronic traumatic encephalopathy, or CTE, which can cause memory loss, impaired judgment and, sometimes, violent behavior.

-“Based on characteristic neuropathological findings, Dr. McKee concluded that Mr. Hernandez had chronic traumatic encephalopathy (CTE), Stage 3 out of 4, (Stage 4 being the most severe),” Boston University Medical Center said in a statement.
+“Based on characteristic neuropathological findings, Dr. McKee concluded that Mr. Hernandez had chronic traumatic encephalopathy (CTE), Stage 3 out of 4, (Stage 4 being the most severe),” Boston University's CTE Center, where McKee is the director, said in a statement.
+It added that a second neuropathologist confirmed that diagnosis.

 Related: Judge Throws Out Hernandez Murder Conviction

-“This diagnosis was confirmed by a second ... neuropathologist.
-In addition, Mr. Hernandez had early brain atrophy and large perforations in the septum pellucidum, a central membrane.”
+Hernandez, a star tight end for the New England Patriots, also had early brain atrophy and other damage, the CTE Center's statement said.

-McKee’s research has shown the damage could explain seemingly inexplicable behavior, the university said.
+McKee’s research has shown that CTE, found in scores of former NFL players, could explain seemingly inexplicable behavior, the university said.

-“Her research has demonstrated that CTE is associated with aggressiveness, explosiveness, impulsivity, depression, memory loss and other cognitive changes,” it said in a statement.
+“Her research has demonstrated that CTE is associated with aggressiveness, explosiveness, impulsivity, depression, memory loss and other cognitive changes,” it said.

 Related: Hernandez's Brain Held by Medical Examiner

-Hernandez, just 27, was founded hanged in his cell in April.
-Friends and associates said he had shown no evidence of suicidal intentions but he was serving a life sentence for the 2013 murder of his friend, semipro football player Odin Lloyd.
-He had just been acquitted in another double slaying.
+After Hernandez, 27, was found dead in his cell, friends and associates said he had shown no evidence of suicidal intentions.
+He was serving a life sentence for the 2013 murder of his friend, semipro football player Odin Lloyd.
+Hernandez had just been acquitted in a separate double slaying.

-Just this summer, McKee’s team studied the brains of 202 former football players who had died.
-They found CTE in 177 of them.
-The NFL, however, has said little about the matter.
+This summer, McKee’s team studied the brains of 202 former football players after they died and found CTE in 177 of them.
+The NFL has said little about the matter.

 Boston University said it would have no further statement on its findings.